bobschrag/token-matcher/README.md

 ## Acknowledgements

-Thanks to folks at Franz (Inc.) and at Elemental Cognition (Inc.) for posing inspiring problems and to folks on Clojurians Slack channel `#beginners` for generous advice.
+Thanks to folks at Franz (Inc.) and at Elemental Cognition (Inc.) for posing inspiring problems and to folks on Clojurians Slack channels for gracious assistance.